Nourish - 9 Ways to Help Beat Bloating

 Stay away from heavily processed and refined foods like cakes, pastries, white bread, white pasta, white rice and fried foods.

-These foods are stripped of their nutrients as well as their excellent fibre sources, meaning not only are they not giving you the nutrition you need, but they are also hard for the stomach to digest.
+These foods are stripped of their nutrients as well as their excellent fibre sources.
+This means not only are they not giving you the nutrition you need, but they are also hard for the stomach to digest.
+You know what that equals to?
+Bloating.

 No. 4 – Chew food slowly and thoroughly

-Maybe you’re already consuming gloriously healthy and nutrient-packed food, and you said your goodbyes to these top belly bloating agitators a long time ago, and yet you’re still puffing out.
+Maybe you’re already consuming gloriously healthy and nutrient-packed food.
+You said your goodbyes to these top belly-bloating agitators a long time ago, and yet you’re still puffing out.

 It could be as simple as how thoroughly you chewed your food.